 Business expenses

 Looking to upgrade your office with some new furniture?
 Need to fill up your rank for a work-related trip?
 Taking a client out to lunch?
 These are all business expenses that should never be paid with cash.
 That’s because such expenses need to be properly recorded so that they can be reimbursed or taxed on behalf of the company, says Nikolay Iliev, a personal finance expert and founder of the VAT.
+Accurate and thorough record-keeping is the cornerstone of business finance, and cash makes this process incredibly difficult and prone to error.

 -